2013 Philippine general election

 A general election was held in the Philippines on May 13, 2013.
-It was a midterm election—the officials elected will be sworn in on June 30, 2013, midway through President Benigno Aquino III's term of office.
+It was a midterm election—the officials elected were sworn in on June 30, 2013, midway through President Benigno Aquino III's term of office.

 Being elected are 12 senators (half of the Senate), and all 229 district members of the House of Representatives.
 These national elections were held on the same day as local and gubernatorial elections, as well as a general election in the Autonomous Region in Muslim Mindanao.
 In total, there were 18,022 national and local positions up for election.

 Barangay officials, including barangay captains, were elected on October 28, 2013.
 The elections for SK officials were held at the same day, but on September 24, 2013, the Congress of the Philippines voted to postpone of the election for at least a year.

 Preparations

 Registration of voters and candidates

 The Commission on Elections (COMELEC) ended the year-long registration of new voters and voters transferring residences nationwide, apart from the general registration of voters in the Autonomous Region in Muslim Mindanao (ARMM) on October 31, 2012.
 Due to the commission not allowing an extension of registration, COMELEC offices nationwide were swamped with people on the last day of registration, although the process was mostly peaceful.

 The COMELEC held a week-long separate registration for prospective candidates starting from October 1.
 The commission is expected to release a final list of candidates by October 6.
 Candidates running for the Senate should file certificates of candidacies at the commission's main office at Intramuros, while those running for the other positions should file at their local COMELEC offices.